akeneo/pim-helpcenter/content/md/assets/full-automatic-pam-migration.md

 This command will automatically:
 1. Export the PAM assets in CSV into a temporary folder
 1. Create dedicated API credentials
-1. Create the asset family with the code `family-code`
+1. Create the `asset family` with the code `family-code`
-1. Import the exported assets in the asset manager
+1. Import the exported assets in the new Asset Manager
-1. Migrate the former Akeneo PAM `assets collection` product attributes into new Asset product attributes and link them to the newly created asset family
+1. Migrate the former Akeneo PAM `asset collection` product attributes into new Asset Manager collection product attributes and link them to the newly created asset family

 ## _Step 3_ | Check and test the assets migration
 Yeah, well done, your assets are successfully migrated to the new Asset Manager!